4 Comments

 copper, iron and magnesium.
 It is also high in potassium and the amino acid Tryptophan.
 It is certainly not a fruit for everyone, but everyone should give it a try at least once.

-4. Brent Bielema says:
+4. blank Brent Bielema says:

 I really like the Jons soursop juice (graviola) — but have read mixed reports about the fruit.
 Some say it may cause Parkinson’s while others say it is great to treat or ameliorate cancer.
 Where is the truth on this one?
 I guess it is also related to the pawpaw or custard apple.